 HHNAP is a 254 acre moist hardwood forest, successional pine forest, and seepage swamp along the Western Branch of the Corrotoman River.
-The seepage swamp, Cabin Swamp, is an exceptional quality wetland community that supports a very high diversity, perhaps 500 plant species including several mountain disjuncts and a rare Lady’s slipper orchid, and as many as 115 bird species.
+The seepage swamp, Cabin Swamp, is an exceptional quality wetland community that supports a very high diversity, perhaps 500 plant species including several mountain disjuncts and the rare Kentucky Lady’s slipper orchid, and as many as 115 bird species.

 The long-term management objective for HHNAP is to preserve rare species and ecological communities for the perpetual benefit, education, and enjoyment of Virginia’s citizens.

 HHNAP is on the coastal trail of the Virginia Birding and Wildlife Trail.

 1877 Purchased by Lancaster County and used as a County Poor Farm

 1905 Poor Farm closes and land is allowed to reforest